 Bondi Junction Interchange Here you can see modern urban design at its worst, or unfriendly design at its best, depending on your viewpoint.

 The reason there were no shops in the original Bondi Junction station is because the Bondi Junction Chamber of Commerce opposed them.
 They argued that commuters could come up to Oxford Street and buy anything they wanted.
 Even the newspaper seller and florist's stall near the ticket barriers are now gone, showing that commercial interests are more important than simple convenience for commuters.
-An underground tunnel to the Westfield shopping was never finished, but is hidden behind the now-closed Countrylink shop.
+An underground tunnel to the Westfield shopping was never finished, but is hidden behind railway work areas.
 And they skimped on the escalators wherever possible, just explore and see for yourself.

 Locals can spot tourists on the trains.
 At Bondi Junction most trains reverse direction but the tourists don't turn their seats over to face the new direction of travel.